-An ASA is required for all DET workplaces with over 30 workers.
+An ASA is required for all departmental workplaces with over 30 workers.
 However, it is recommended that all DET workplaces conduct an ASA.

 Normally, the ASA would be facilitated by your Health and Safety Advisor (HSA) - formally WHSO.
 For those workplaces which do not have a HSA, a person with a responsibility for health and safety at the workplace would be suitable to facilitate the ASA.

 The two resources listed below are provided to assist with your ASA.

 The Annual Safety Assessment Template contains the information required to complete the assessment and to identify issues of concern.
 It contains: details on the ASA process, a Health and Safety Action Plan template and the 13 criteria to be assessed

 The following checklists are a guide only and may assist in understanding some of the health and safety considerations for these areas.